 They do have long antennae and unusually long powerful back legs giving them an unusual appearance.
 Camel Crickets are powerful jumpers when disturbed easily frightening anyone who stumbles upon them by accident.

-In spite of this they are quite harmless.
+In spite of this, they are quite harmless.
 Camel crickets are found under logs or stones or in stacks of firewood.

-Camel crickets live thru the Winter as juveniles or adults and begin to lay eggs in the spring.
+Camel crickets live through the Winter as juveniles or adults and begin to lay eggs in the spring.
 Nymphs hatch from the eggs a few weeks later.
 The nymphs look identical to the adults, only smaller.